plipowczan/SFundR/README.md

 # Goals

 The goal of this repository is to provide a solution for the ShareFund Project.
+It is about creating a tool which will help bootstraped startaps with straightforward and fair project ownership sharing.
 You can read more about the project [here](https://www.sfundr.com).

 # Design Decisions and Dependencies